Size effects in superconducting thin films coupled to a substrate: Model

 where $a_0$ and $k_L$ determine the position of the band and the effective mass $m_x$ controls the curvature.
 The motivation for introducing $k_L$ is that it allows to describe a back-folded conduction band (see Fig. \ref{Pb_bands}) in {\it sp} metals such as Pb and Al commonly employed in thin-film experiments \cite{Guo2004,Qin2009,Kirchmann2010,Zhang2010,Aballe2001prl}.

 For comparison with experimental results we take that quantization in the momentum-space direction $\Gamma L$, where $\Gamma$ and $L$ are the crystallographic points corresponding to zero momentum and $k\propto(1,1,1)$.
 This fixes $k_L=\pi/d$ where $d$ is the distance between atomic planes in the [111] direction.
 For a face-centered cubic cell $d=\frac{\sqrt{3}}{3}\times$(lattice constant).
 We do not consider the decrease in the lattice constant at low temperatures.
 On the other hand $k_F^{[111]}$ (the maximum value of $k$ in Eq. (\ref{disp_relation})) corresponds to the momentum at which the band reaches the Fermi energy.
-It is such that the Fermi momentum obtained from de Haas-van Alphen experiments equals $k_F^{[111]}+k_L$.\\ {\it BenDaniel-Duke boundary conditions.} As usual, we impose continuity of the wavefunction in both interfaces.
+It is such that the Fermi momentum obtained from de Haas-van Alphen experiments equals $k_F^{[111]}+k_L$.

+{\it BenDaniel-Duke boundary conditions.} As usual, we impose continuity of the wavefunction in both interfaces.
 For the continuity of the first derivative we consider the effective masses in the film and substrate.
 These are known as the BenDaniel-Duke boundary conditions, commonly used in heterostructures \cite{BenDaniel1966},

 We have placed the film/substrate interface at $x=0$ and the film/vacuum interface at $x=a$.
 We have defined $m_x$ and $m_s$ as the effective masses in the film and substrate, respectively.
 In the vacuum region, we have taken the free electron mass, $m_e$.